btjanaka/dance-old/README.md

 ```
 dance.py --mode SELECT \
          --input-binaries mol1.oeb,prop1.binary,mol2.oeb,prop2.binary \
+         --bin-select 3 \
          --select-output-dir my-output
 ```

-Reads in molecules and their properties from mol1.oeb, prop1.binary, mol2.oeb, and prop2.binary, selects some of them, and writes the results to files in a directory called my-output.
+Reads in molecules and their properties from mol1.oeb, prop1.binary, mol2.oeb, and prop2.binary, selects the 3 smallest molecules from each bin, and writes the results to files in a directory called my-output.

 ## A Note on Logging